Covert Entanglement Generation and Secrecy: Summary and Discussion

 We show that approximately $ {\sqrt{n} C_\text{EG}}$ EPR pairs can be generated covertly.
 The optimal rate $ C_\text{EG}$, which is referred to as the covert capacity for entanglement generation, is given by the formula

 where $\sigma_0$ and $\omega_0$ are Bob and Willie's respective outputs for the ``innocent'' input $\ket{0}$, whereas $\sigma_1$ and $\omega_1$ are the outputs associated with inputs that are orthogonal to $\ket{0}$; $D(\rho||\sigma)$ is the quantum relative entropy and $\chi^2(\rho||\sigma)$ is the $\chi^2$-relative entropy, which can be interpreted as the second derivative of the quantum relative entropy (see \cite[Eq.~4]{9344627}, \cite[Sec.~1.1.4]{Zlotnick:24z}).
-We also note that, although here we consider finite-dimensional quantum systems, in a companion paper \cite{anderson2025covertbosonicEG}, our approach is carefully adapted to obtain the covert entanglement-generation capacity of infinite-dimensional bosonic channels.
-This yields an expression that is also the same as the corresponding covert secrecy capacity.
+We also note that, although this work focuses on finite-dimensional quantum channels, a companion paper \cite{anderson2025covertJSAC} extends our approach and analysis to infinite-dimensional bosonic channels.
+The framework developed here provides the conceptual starting point for that analysis: covert classical communication with secrecy is first established and then converted into a covert entanglement-generation protocol via a coherent coding argument.
+This yields a lower bound on covert entanglement-generation capacity and demonstrates achievable scaling on the order of $\sqrt{n}$.
+While the resulting behavior is similar, the companion paper considers a specific infinite-dimensional model, namely the lossy thermal-noise bosonic channel, whereas our results apply to general finite-dimensional quantum channels.
+We also emphasize that our formulation adopts a worst-case perspective on the warden's capabilities.
+By modeling communication as a quantum channel from Alice to Bob and granting Willie access to the entire environment, we impose no restrictions on his observation strategy beyond the laws of quantum mechanics.
+This contrasts with classical approaches, such as Bloch's model \cite{Bloch16}, which can be viewed as fixing a particular measurement and analyzing the resulting outcomes.
+By avoiding such assumptions, our framework effectively endows Willie with maximal power, and the resulting guarantees therefore hold against any physically admissible detection strategy.

-We now discuss covert communication in the wider context of quantum Shannon thoery, and consider the transmission of either classical or quantum information, with or without secrecy or covertness.
+We now discuss covert communication in the wider context of quantum Shannon theory, and consider the transmission of either classical or quantum information, with or without secrecy or covertness.
 We use the capacity notation in Table~\ref{table:LcapacityNotation}, where the first column corresponds to covert communication, and the second column includes non-covert capacities.
 The rows are ordered in decreasing value.